-- Community Outreach Ministry is a ministry that consists of serving the inner city of San Antonio, Helotes, and local churches through volunteer work such as street and park cleanups, food bank volunteers, neighborhood cleanup or grocery delivery, construction, or painting in local churches. - Children's Ministry is a ministry that consists of individuals who have a passion for children of different backgrounds and consists of ministering through skits, songs, games, and preaching in church services, children's homes, and outreaches. - Sound and Media Ministry is a ministry that runs the sound system for chapel and school events to provide necessary support for services and events.
-This ministry also involves running the media booth in the chapel and developing video clips through video footage, pictures, recordings, and interviews to minister to the non-churched, congregations, chapel services, promotion, college days, and video yearbooks.
+- Community Outreach Ministry is a ministry that consists of serving the inner city of San Antonio, Helotes, and local churches through volunteer work such as street and park cleanups, food bank volunteers, neighborhood cleanup or grocery delivery, construction, or painting in local churches. - Street Ministry this ministry involves witnessing to people, one on one, of all ages, cultures, ethnicities, and social status' in different areas of San Antonio using different methods to reach people for Christ and then connecting them with local churches.
+Individuals interested should be willing to speak to people about the gospel. - Children's Ministry is a ministry that consists of individuals who have a passion for children of different backgrounds and consists of ministering through skits, songs, games, and preaching in church services, children's homes, and outreaches. - Sound and Media Ministry is a ministry that runs the sound system for chapel and school events in order to provide necessary support for services and events.
+This ministry also involves running the media booth in the chapel and developing video clips through video footage, pictures, recordings, and interviews in order to minister to the non-churched, congregations, chapel services, promotion, college days, and video yearbooks.